-Pisnyi borshch (пісний борщ) is a special meatless version of borscht from Ukraine.
+Pisnyi Borshch (пісний борщ) is a special meatless version of borscht from Ukraine.
 It’s traditionally eaten on Christmas Eve, when most animal products are not allowed under the Orthodox Christian religion.
 But don’t limit yourself to just Christmas—this vibrant crimson soup, which can be eaten hot or cold, is enjoyed all throughout the year.
 Vegan borscht tastes even better the next day, after it’s had time to rest in the fridge, making it ideal for everyday meal prep as well as for celebrations.
 Aka, how to get your daily dose of veggies without feeling like it’s a chore!

 Borsht vs Borscht vs Borsch vs Borshch

 First, let’s clear up the spelling.
-There are too many damn consonants at the end of this word.
+There are so many damn consonants at the end of this word.
 What’s more confusing is that there are a number of different ways to spell it, some of which are more correct than others, depending on who you talk to.

 Here are four of the most common variants:

 - Borsht: the literal translation of the Yiddish word, באָרשט.

 - Borscht: the most common spelling used in North America.
 Derived from the Yiddish name for the dish, because it was Ashkenazi Jewish immigrants who popularized this dish in the United States.
 It generally refers to a Yiddish or Ukrainian version of the soup, made with beets, like the one in this post.

 - Borshch: the literal translation of the Ukrainian and Russian word, борщ.
 You will please the most amount of people and avoid getting flamed if you use this spelling.
 Many Russian and Ukrainian speakers take issue with including t at the end of borscht.